pgmpofu/blog-ws/README.md

 # Development Environment

 BlogWS is a Spring Boot application and can be run on your local machine as is or using a Docker container.
+The application runs on port 8888.

 ## Run on your local environment
 - Install JDK 8